quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Exoplanets and rogue planets

 This segment is a bit hamfisted and disjointed.
 It starts off innocently enough, with a factually correct description of how many planets theorized to be orbiting other stars in the galaxy.
 But then Tyson wonders, "what do we know about life?
-We've met only one kind so far: Earthlife." and then immeditely starts talking about rogue planets.
+We've met only one kind so far: Earthlife." and then immediately starts talking about rogue planets.

 To be clear: weird, strange new forms of life that defy our conventional understanding of the term are not limited to rogue planets.
-We may find such things even in our own backyard, on satelites like Jupiter's Europa, or even Saturn's Titan.
+We may find such things even in our own backyard, on satellites like Jupiter's Europa, or even Saturn's Titan.

 A bit later, he defines rogue planets as "orphans, cast away from their mother stars during the choatic birth of their native star systems" and "molten at the core and frozen at the surface".
 While it's certainly possible there are exemplars of such rogue planets, [our evidence so far][12] points to most of them being Jupiter-sized (or larger) gas giants.
 We also have evidence to believe that many of these rogue planets are actually "failed" stars called "[brown dwarfs][13]", never bound to any star system but not massive enough to sustain the fusion reaction required for an active star.